doritoes/iploc8.com/README.md

 * Demonstrate global autoscaling container applications without breaking the bank (don't want to cost too much for this free site)

 # Project Goals
-Here are the goals I have for this project.
-If you would like to encourage me to add additional goals or to complete these goals, I'm open to [contributions](https://account.venmo.com/u/unclenuc) to pay my Cloud bills.
+Here are the goals I had for this project.
 This is meant to be a step-by-step Lab exercise that you can follow along to.

+**IMPORTANT** The web site https://iploc8.com is being discontinued.
+The cost of AWS outweighs the value to me.

 ## In Scope
 ### Completed